nodroglegin/zerodb/01_Application_Instance.md

 `$ python manage.py runserver`

-Which should show something like:
+Which will start the flask program running and should show something like:

 `* Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
  * Restarting with stat